Learning with errors

-In cryptography, Learning with errors (LWE) is a mathematical problem that is widely used in cryptography to create secure encryption algorithms.
+In cryptography, learning with errors (LWE) is a mathematical problem that is widely used to create secure encryption algorithms.
 It is based on the idea of representing secret information as a set of equations with errors.
 In other words, LWE is a way to hide the value of a secret by introducing noise to it.
 In more technical terms, it refers to the computational problem of inferring a linear $n$-ary function $f$ over a finite ring from given samples $y_i = f(\mathbf{x}_i)$ some of which may be erroneous.
 The LWE problem is conjectured to be hard to solve, and thus to be useful in cryptography.